gotrash/theme/site/content/docs/5.3/content/typography.md

 ## Responsive font sizes

-In Bootstrap 5, we've enabled responsive font sizes by default, allowing text to scale more naturally across device and viewport sizes.
+In GoTrash Theme 5, we've enabled responsive font sizes by default, allowing text to scale more naturally across device and viewport sizes.
 Have a look at the [RFS page]({{< docsref "/getting-started/rfs" >}}) to find out how this works.

 ## CSS